viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 {{% /tab %}}
 {{< /tabs >}}

-For more information on creating your own module, refer to [Code your own modules to create modular resources](/registry/create/).
+For more information, see [Create a new module](/registry/create/).

-Once you've written your filter module, [compile the executable](/registry/create/#prepare-the-module-for-execution) that runs your module when executed.
+Once you've written your filter module, [compile your module into a single executable](/registry/create/#compile-or-package-your-module) that runs your module when executed.

 Note the absolute path to your module’s executable for use in the next section.